Rising ground rent

 Demands for service charges payable to the landlord must be in writing and must contain the landlord’s name and address.
 Failure to provide the landlord’s name and address on the demand means the service charge is not payable until this information is given.
+The name and address of the managing agent will not satisfy this requirement unless they are also the landlord.
 If the landlord’s address is outside England or Wales, the demand must contain an address in England or Wales at which notices may be served by the leaseholder.

-This does NOT apply if the service charge is payable to a management company, rather than payable directly to the landlord.
+This does NOT apply if the service charge is payable to a management company which is a party to the lease, rather than payable directly to the landlord.
 The demands must still be writing, but they do not need to contain the landlord’s name and address.

 Normally the lease will provide for the service charge to be demanded in advance, but occasions will arise when the demands are issued after completion of the works or provision of the service.
 In these cases a statutory time limit applies: the landlord must issue the demand within 18 months of his incurring the cost.
 If the demand is issued later than this, the landlord cannot recover the costs at all, unless a notice is served during the 18 months stating that costs have been incurred and that the tenant will be required to contribute to them by payment of a service charge (section 20B Landlord & Tenant Act 1985).

 Any service charge demand and reminder letter must be accompanied by a formal summary of rights and obligations whose content and form is prescribed by Parliament.